fioriappsusage/fioriappsusage.github.io/docs/2020/FPS01/inst-cen.md

-# Installation of Fiori Apps' Usage Report
+# Installation of Fiori App Usage Report

 ## Steps for Basis expert: